-- is a special, dedicated, nonlapsing, nonreverting fund.
+- 1 Made by any registered voter in this State.
+2 b.
+Made during the qualifying period and obtained with the 3 approval of the candidate or candidate's committee.
+Qualifying period. - The period beginning September 1 in the year 4 (16)5 before the election and ending on the day of the primary of the election 6 vear.
+7 Referendum committee. - Defined in G.S.
+163-278.6.
+(17)8 Trigger for rescue funds. - The dollar amount at which rescue funds (18)9 are released for certified candidates.
+In the case of a primary, the 10 trigger equals the maximum qualifying contributions for participating candidates.
+In the case of a contested general election, the trigger 11 12 equals the base level of funding available under G.S.
+163-278.65(b)(4). "§ 163-278.63.
+North Carolina Public Campaign Financing Fund established; 13 14 sources of funding.
+15 (a) Establishment of Fund. - The North Carolina Public Campaign Financing Fund is established to finance the election campaigns of certified candidates for office 16 17 and to pay administrative and enforcement costs of the Board related to this Article.
+The 18 Fund is a special, dedicated, nonlapsing, nonreverting fund.
+All expenses of administering this Article, including production and distribution of the Voter Guide 19 20 required by G.S.
+163-278.69 and personnel and other costs incurred by the Board, shall 21 be paid from the Fund and not from the General Fund.
 Any interest generated by the Fund is credited to the Fund.
-The Board shall administer the Fund. - (b) Sources of Funding.
-Money received from all the following sources must be deposited in the Fund: - (1) Money from the North Carolina Candidates Financing Fund. - (2) Designations made to the Fair Elections Fund by individual taxpayers pursuant to G.S.
-105-159.2. - (3) Any contributions made by attorneys in accordance with G.S.
-105-41. - (4) Fair Elections Fund revenues distributed for an election that remain unspent or uncommitted at the time the recipient is no longer a certified candidate in the election. - (5) Money ordered returned to the Fair Elections Fund in accordance with G.S.
-163-278.70. - (6) Voluntary donations made directly to the Fair Elections Fund.

-Corporations, other business entities, labor unions, and professional associations may make donations to the Fund. - (c) Determination of Fund Amount.
-By October 1, 2003, and every two years thereafter, the Board, in conjunction with the Advisory Council for the Fair Elections Fund, shall prepare and provide to the Joint Legislative Commission on Governmental Operations of the General Assembly a report documenting, evaluating, and making recommendations relating to the administration, implementation, and enforcement of this Article.
-In its report, the Board shall set out the funds received to date and the expected needs of the Fund for the next election.
+The Board shall administer the Fund.
+22 23 Sources of Funding. - Money received from all the following sources must be 24 deposited in the Fund: 25 (1) Money from the North Carolina Candidates Financing Fund.
+Designations made to the Public Campaign Financing Fund by 26 (2) 27 individual taxpayers pursuant to G.S.
+105-159.2.
+Any contributions made by attorneys in accordance with G.S.
+105-41.
+28 (3) 29 Public Campaign Financing Fund revenues distributed for an election (4) 30 that remain unspent or uncommitted at the time the recipient is no longer a certified candidate in the election.
+31 32 Money ordered returned to the Public Campaign Financing Fund in (5) accordance with G.S.
+163-278.70.
+33 Voluntary donations made directly to the Public Campaign Financing 34 (6) 35 Fund.
+Corporations, other business entities, labor unions, and professional associations may make donations to the Fund.
+36 Determination of Fund Amount. - By October 1, 2003, and every two years 37 38 thereafter, the Board, in conjunction with the Advisory Council for the Public Campaign 39 Financing Fund, shall prepare and provide to the Joint Legislative Commission on Governmental Operations of the General Assembly a report documenting, evaluating, 40 - "§ 163-278.64.

-"§ 163-278.64.
 Requirements for participation; certification of candidates.

+date and the expected needs of the Fund for the next election.

+and making recommendations relating to the administration, implementation, and enforcement of this Article.
+In its report, the Board shall set out the funds received to